DavidHewWing/Minesweeper-1/README.md

 # assignment2
-Minesweeper using JFrame and Stack implementationn.
+Minesweeper using JFrame and Stack implementation.